adityaguin/Sample_Portfolio/index.md

 This portfolio highlights work done for the [Introduction to Natural Language Processing](https://github.com/kjmazidi/NLP/blob/gh-pages/index.md) class at UTD with Professor Karen Mazidi.

 Students: Your portfolio should have the following components.
-The link below is to the instructions for each component.
-Your portfolio page will contain links to your work.
+The links below are to the instructions for each component.
+Your portfolio page will contain links to your work instead.

 ## Portfolio Contents